Lovelock Art Commissions

-Understanding the world as an intelligent interconnected organism is central to Lovelock’s Gaia Hypothesis.
-The theory establishes relationships between events in nature that were previously regarded as unconnected.
-In the spirit of this enquiry Coates had worked alongside renowned wildlife sound-recordist Geoff Sample to discover what connects such varied animals as bats, whales, insects, amphibians and humans, using their sounds as a common link.
-The Sounds of Others: A Biophonic Line distorts the speed of their voices to unearth common patterns and forms that would normally be beyond the reach of the human ear.
+Lovelock’s Gaia hypothesis establishes relationships between events in nature that were previously regarded as unconnected.
+In the spirit of this enquiry artist Marcus Coates worked alongside renowned wildlife sound-recordist Geoff Sample to discover what connects such varied animals as bats, whales, insects, amphibians and humans, using their sounds as a common link.
+His audio installation, and our first 2014 commission The Sounds of Others: A Biophonic Line distorted the speed of their voices to unearth common patterns and forms that would normally be beyond the reach of the human ear.